Skip to content

 When to use:

-• Use runbooks watch (the default) for Runbook authors who want to auto-reload their runbook file and all Runbook script files.
+• For Runbook authors who want to auto-reload their runbook file and all Runbook script files.
 Since they are actively editing files on their file system, they are presumably ok with having these hot-reloaded.

 How it works:

-1. Server starts without building an executable registry
+1. Main process starts without building an executable registry

 2. Watches the Runbook file for changes and automatically reloads the UI